aappddeevv/scalajs-reaction/README.md

 Add state and other effects to your component using react hooks just like you normally would.

-The facade implementation in scala.js is only about 50 lines of code and is easily maintained.
-Various conversion and extension methods are provided to make it easier to use.
+The scala.js facade implementation is ~50 lines of code and is easily maintained.
+Various conversion and extension methods are provided to make the API ergonomic.

-You have choices on how to create your components and they are all straightforward.
+You have many choices on how to create your components and they are all straightforward.
 Depending on the component library you use, having choices helps you find the easiest way to access the components in your application.
 This library does not force many conventions on your code.